hansetag/iceberg-catalog/USER_GUIDE.md

 # Using the Catalog

+If you just want a quick glimpse, use the self-contained Quickstart describe in the main [README](#README).
+Otherwise, continue here.

 # Deployment

 There are multiple ways to deploy the catalog.
 It ships as a single standalone binary that can be deployed anywhere you like.
 For high availability, we recommend to [Deploy on Kubernetes](#deployment-on-kubernetes).